 Penalty: a fine of $2 000.

-Subdivision 2 — Registered identifiers and approved identifiers for goats
+Subdivision 2 — Identifiers for goats

+[Heading inserted: Gazette 27 Jun 2019 p.
+2426.]

 124. Owners must identify goats in south-west of State

 (1) An owner of a goat, other than an imported goat or a goat from a pound, that is kept on a property in the south-west of the State must identify the goat, or cause it to be identified, in accordance with this regulation —

-(a) if it is moved from the property before it reaches 6 months of age and before it is identified in accordance with this regulation — when it is moved; or
+(a) if it is moved from the property before it reaches 6 months of age and before it is identified in accordance with this regulation — before it is moved; or

 (b) otherwise — before it reaches 6 months of age.